Help! My Website has gone?

 Going offshore

-I had an SEO client spend $3000 on a website on Upwork.
-When I started my SEO audit I found the Upwork seller had created many duplicates of the client’s website.
-Duplicate sites are really bad for SEO but the seller hadn’t done anything wrong as there was no contract saying the site would not be reproduced.
+I had an SEO client spend $ 3,000 on a website on Upwork.
+When I started my SEO audit, I found that the Upwork seller had created many duplicates of the client’s website. +

 Australian Web Development

-If you are going to go with an Australian, are you happy with remote or do you want a local office to visit?
+If you are going to go with an Australian, are you happy with remote, or do you want a local office to visit?

 These things are all important questions to think of before you decide on which way to go.

-From an SEO perspective, it’s best to recreate your site with the same site structure and content.
+From an SEO perspective, it’s best to recreate your site with the same structure and content.
 Google sees code and content so you could give your site a design refresh without affecting any SEO goodness you may have.
-If you don’t keep the same site structure you will have a lot of errors on your website
+If you don’t keep the same site structure, you will have a lot of errors on your website

 2020 surge of suppliers